 3. Charging separately on the invoice is evidence (but not conclusive) of separability.
 The substance of the arrangement is the operative test.

-The practical applications.
-Building insurance recharged at cost as part of a residential service charge is generally part of the rent's exempt supply (single composite supply of accommodation).
+In practice: building insurance recharged at cost as part of a residential service charge is generally part of the rent's exempt supply (a single composite supply of accommodation).
 A paid laundry service in a serviced apartment, charged per use, is generally a separate standard-rated supply.
 A daily breakfast included in a hotel rate is part of the hotel accommodation supply (a single composite standard-rated supply).
 A separately-priced concierge service in a serviced apartment may be a separate supply.
-The dividing line is genuinely fact-specific and HMRC challenges arise regularly on the margin.
+The dividing line is genuinely fact-specific, and HMRC challenges arise regularly on the margin.

 Mixed-Portfolio Decision Tree

-1. For each let property in the portfolio: classify the underlying use (residential dwelling, commercial unit, holiday accommodation, serviced apartment, parking standalone, sports pitch, other).
+1. For each let property: classify the underlying use (residential dwelling, commercial unit, holiday accommodation, serviced apartment, parking standalone, sports pitch, other).

-2. For residential dwellings: exempt under Sch 9 Group 1 Item 1.
+2. Residential dwellings: exempt under Sch 9 Group 1 Item 1.
 No option to opt.
 No input VAT recovery on attributable costs.

-3. For commercial units: exempt by default under Sch 9 Group 1 Item 1.
+3. Commercial units: exempt by default under Sch 9 Group 1 Item 1.
 Optional opt to tax under Sch 10 (form VAT1614A within 30 days of decision) to convert to standard-rated and unlock input recovery.
-Per-property decision.
+A per-property decision.

-4. For holiday accommodation: standard-rated under Note 9.
-Counts to £90,000 threshold.
+4. Holiday accommodation: standard-rated under Note 9.
+Counts towards the £90,000 threshold.
 No optional opt-out.

-5. For serviced accommodation: standard-rated under Note 9.
-28-day rule may reduce value on long stays.
+5. Serviced accommodation: standard-rated under Note 9.
+The 28-day rule may reduce value on long stays.
 Sonder UT 2025 pulls lease-and-sub-let operators out of TOMS.

-6. For standalone parking, sports pitches, other carve-outs: standard-rated under the relevant Note.
+6. Standalone parking, sports pitches, other carve-outs: standard-rated under the relevant Note.

-7. Aggregate taxable supplies: sum the standard-rated and reduced-rated streams.
-Compare to the £90,000 registration threshold.
-If above, register within 30 days of end of month of crossing.
-If below, voluntary registration is available if any taxable activity exists.
+7. Add up your taxable supplies: sum the standard-rated and reduced-rated streams and compare to the £90,000 registration threshold.
+Above it, register within 30 days of the end of the month of crossing.
+Below it, you can register voluntarily if any taxable activity exists.

-8. Post-registration mechanics: partial exemption applies where both taxable and exempt supplies are made (see our partial-exemption depth page).
-CGS applies on capital items above £250,000 VAT-exclusive (see our CGS page).
+8. After registration: partial exemption applies where you make both taxable and exempt supplies (covered in the partial-exemption guide below).
+CGS applies on capital items above £250,000 VAT-exclusive (covered in the capital goods scheme guide below).

 When Do These Classifications Trigger VAT Registration?

-The umbrella point on registration: the £90,000 threshold counts taxable supplies only.
+The one rule to hold onto: the £90,000 threshold counts taxable supplies only.
 Residential rent and unopted commercial rent do not count.
-Holiday-let receipts, opted commercial rent, serviced-accommodation receipts, standalone parking, and other carve-out lettings all count.
-A landlord with a mixed portfolio above the threshold registers; a landlord below the threshold may voluntarily register if there is any taxable activity to recover against.
-The de-registration threshold is £88,000 (the £2,000 gap prevents oscillation in and out of registration).
+Holiday-let receipts, opted commercial rent, serviced-accommodation receipts, standalone parking, and other carve-out lettings all do.
+If your mixed portfolio is above the threshold you register; if you are below it you may register voluntarily where there is any taxable activity to recover against.
+The de-registration threshold is £88,000 (the £2,000 gap stops you oscillating in and out of registration).

-Once registered, MTD for VAT compliance applies automatically: digital records, MTD-compatible software, quarterly returns.
-The operational mechanics of registration (timing, voluntary vs compulsory, MTD compliance, de-registration) are covered on our dedicated landlord VAT registration page.
-The pre-registration recovery rules for developers and landlords approaching first taxable supplies are covered on our reg 111 page.
+Once you are registered, MTD for VAT applies automatically: digital records, MTD-compatible software, quarterly returns.
+The operational side of registration (timing, voluntary versus compulsory, MTD compliance, de-registration) and the pre-registration recovery rules under reg 111 for developers and landlords approaching their first taxable supplies are covered in the dedicated guides below.

 Three Worked Mini-Scenarios

-To anchor the per-stream framework, three short worked scenarios illustrate the most-common landlord configurations and the per-stream VAT analysis that follows.
+Three short worked scenarios show the most-common configurations and the VAT analysis that follows.

-Scenario A: pure-residential portfolio landlord.
-A buy-to-let landlord (let us call the entity Easton Properties Ltd) owns 18 residential AST-let flats across the Midlands, generating £312,000 of gross annual rent.
-All rent is from residential AST tenancies on dwellings; no commercial element; no holiday-let activity.
-VAT analysis: all rent is exempt under Sch 9 Group 1 Item 1.
-No registration required (taxable supplies £0; threshold £90,000).
-No input VAT recovery on agent commissions, repairs, insurance, professional fees.
-The 20 percent VAT on operating costs is an irrecoverable cost absorbed in the gross-to-net rental margin.
-No further action.
+Scenario A: pure-residential portfolio.
+Easton Properties Ltd owns 18 residential AST-let flats across the Midlands, generating £312,000 of gross annual rent.
+All of it is residential AST tenancies on dwellings, with no commercial element and no holiday-let activity.
+All rent is exempt under Sch 9 Group 1 Item 1, so there is no registration to make (taxable supplies £0; threshold £90,000) and no input VAT recovery on agent commissions, repairs, insurance, or professional fees.
+The 20 percent VAT on operating costs is simply an irrecoverable cost absorbed in the gross-to-net rental margin.
+Nothing more to do.

-Scenario B: mixed residential + opted commercial landlord.
-A landlord (Hartfield Holdings Ltd) owns 12 residential flats above five high-street retail units.
+Scenario B: residential plus opted commercial.
+Hartfield Holdings Ltd owns 12 residential flats above five high-street retail units.
 Residential rent £160,000; commercial rent £140,000 (before VAT).
-At acquisition Hartfield opted to tax on the commercial parade under VAT1614A (filed within 30 days of completion).
+At acquisition Hartfield opted to tax the commercial parade under VAT1614A (filed within 30 days of completion).
 Commercial rent is now standard-rated 20 percent: £140,000 net plus £28,000 VAT = £168,000 inclusive billed to commercial tenants.
-Hartfield's taxable supplies (£140,000) exceed the £90,000 threshold; Hartfield is registered for VAT.
-Partial-exemption rules apply: directly-attributable input VAT on commercial costs (commercial agent fees, commercial repairs) is recovered in full; directly-attributable input VAT on residential costs is not recovered; residual overhead input VAT is apportioned on the turnover basis.
-The de-minimis position is reviewed annually; with £160,000 of exempt supplies the de-minimis test is unlikely to be passed.
-The analysis flows naturally from the per-stream classification.
+Taxable supplies of £140,000 exceed the £90,000 threshold, so Hartfield is registered for VAT.
+Partial exemption then applies: input VAT directly attributable to commercial costs (commercial agent fees, commercial repairs) is recovered in full; input VAT directly attributable to residential costs is not recovered; residual overhead input VAT is apportioned on the turnover basis.
+The de-minimis position is reviewed annually, and with £160,000 of exempt supplies it is unlikely to be passed.

-Scenario C: pure holiday-let landlord.
-A retiring couple (operating through Coast Cottages Ltd) own four self-catering cottages in coastal Devon generating £108,000 of annual receipts in their second year of operation.
-Holiday accommodation supplies under Note 9 are standard-rated; £108,000 of taxable receipts exceeds the £90,000 threshold.
-Coast Cottages must register within 30 days of the end of the month in which they crossed the threshold.
-Post-registration, receipts are invoiced inclusive of VAT (£108,000 inclusive = £90,000 net plus £18,000 output VAT).
-Input VAT on furnishings, cleaning contractors, maintenance, professional fees, and agency commissions is recovered against the output VAT.
-The income-tax FHL regime was abolished on 6 April 2025 but does not affect the VAT analysis at all.
+Scenario C: pure holiday-let.
+A retiring couple let four self-catering cottages in coastal Devon through Coast Cottages Ltd, generating £108,000 of annual receipts in their second year.
+Holiday accommodation under Note 9 is standard-rated, and £108,000 of taxable receipts exceeds the £90,000 threshold, so Coast Cottages must register within 30 days of the end of the month in which it crossed.
+After registration, receipts are invoiced inclusive of VAT (£108,000 inclusive = £90,000 net plus £18,000 output VAT), and input VAT on furnishings, cleaning contractors, maintenance, professional fees, and agency commissions is recovered against that output VAT.
+The income-tax FHL regime was abolished on 6 April 2025 but does not touch this VAT analysis at all.
 MTD for VAT applies from registration.

 The Most-Common Landlord VAT Mistakes

 Adding residential rent to the £90,000 threshold calculation.
 Residential rent is exempt and does not count.
-Only taxable supplies (opted commercial rent, holiday-let receipts, serviced-accommodation receipts, standalone parking) count toward the threshold.
-A landlord with £200,000 of residential rent and £30,000 of holiday-let receipts is below the threshold (£30,000 of taxable supplies); a landlord with the reverse mix (£30,000 residential, £200,000 holiday-let) is above and must register.
+Only taxable supplies (opted commercial rent, holiday-let receipts, serviced-accommodation receipts, standalone parking) count towards the threshold. £200,000 of residential rent and £30,000 of holiday-let receipts is below the threshold (£30,000 of taxable supplies); flip the mix (£30,000 residential, £200,000 holiday-let) and you are above it and must register.

-Assuming the option to tax applies to residential portions.
+Assuming the option to tax reaches the residential part.
 Sch 10 paragraph 5 disapplies the option on dwellings.
-A landlord with a mixed-use building (shop with flat above) who opts to tax the commercial element does not opt the residential element.
-The residential rent remains exempt.
+If you have a mixed-use building (shop with flat above) and opt to tax the commercial element, you do not opt the residential element.
+The residential rent stays exempt.

-Bundling services in a way that creates an unintended single-supply problem.
-A residential landlord who adds breakfast, daily cleaning, and concierge to the rent may inadvertently convert the supply from exempt residential rent into a single composite standard-rated supply of serviced accommodation, pulling the receipts above the £90,000 threshold and triggering registration.
-The Card Protection Plan framework determines the boundary.
+Bundling services into an accidental single-supply problem.
+Add breakfast, daily cleaning, and concierge to a residential let and you may convert it from exempt residential rent into a single composite standard-rated supply of serviced accommodation, pushing the receipts above the £90,000 threshold and triggering registration.
+The Card Protection Plan framework sets the boundary.

-Filing the option-to-tax notification late or never.
+Filing the option-to-tax notification late, or never.
 The 30-day notification window from the OTT decision is strict.
-Late notifications are sometimes accepted by HMRC where the underlying decision can be evidenced, but the discretionary acceptance is not guaranteed and the landlord may lose input-VAT recovery on costs incurred between the decision and the late notification.
+HMRC sometimes accept a late notification where you can evidence the underlying decision, but that discretion is not guaranteed, and you can lose input-VAT recovery on costs incurred between the decision and the late notification.

 Authorities Cited